-Claims and legal assistance – can provide up to £100,00 worth of compensation in the legal fees associated with covering the cost of accidents or prosecution for an offence which may not have been your fault.
+Claim assistance – can provide up to £100,00 worth of compensation in fees associated with covering the cost of accidents or prosecution for an offence which may not have been your fault.

 Public liability – this offers to cover any compensation claims made against you by the general public including other drivers, pedestrians and property.

 To give an example, if your courier is carrying lots of goods and something falls off the van and injuries another driver or pedestrian, that victim has the right to claim compensation.
 The fees involved from a legal standpoint or to repair any damages can run in the thousands of pounds – so by having public liability insurance in place, you are able to cover the cost of any claims made against you.

 Employer’s liability – this protects any employees that are injured or harmed as a result of business practices.
 For instance, if you own a courier company and one or your drivers is injured whilst moving or transporting goods, the injured party is able to claim compensation for any medical bills or loss of income.
 So having employer’s liability cover means that you will pay an annual fee for insurance that will cover any claims made by injured employees.

 Our team of dedicated staff is based in our head office in Andover, Hampshire and they are ready to take your call.
 We will ask a few simple questions about your vehicle and the type of things you transport and will be able to give you a courier van insurance quote on the same day.
 All quotes are completely free and no obligation and there is no charge for calling from a landline or mobile.

 We also accommodate Courier Insurance for Cars so we are able to tailor a policy specifically to suit your needs.

 A Courier Insurance policy costs around £1,500 a year but this may vary depending on the policyholder’s requirements.